-Depending upon the model, the control panel is equipped with two or three receptacles for running accessories or tools from the generator.
-Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched "ON/I".
+The control panel is equipped with multiple receptacles for running accessories or tools from the generator.
+Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched to the ON (I) position.